vuex-orm/plugin-soft-delete/docs/guide/usage.md

 await user.$softDelete()
 ```

-The `$softDelete` instance method also accepts a `boolean` argument which can force hydration:
+The `$softDelete` instance method also accepts a `boolean` argument which can force instance hydration:

 ```js
 await user.$softDelete(true)